-On appropriation or sale, the secured party must:
+Valuation - duties and requirements in relation to appropriation and sale: on appropriation or sale, the secured party must:

-- Take all commercially reasonable steps to determine or, in the case of a sale, obtain the fair market value of the collateral, as at the time of the relevant appropriation or sale - Act in a commercially reasonable manner in relation to the appropriation or sale. - In the case of a sale, enter into any agreement for or in relation to the sale on commercially reasonable terms.
+- Take all commercially reasonable steps to determine or, in the case of a sale, obtain the fair market value of the collateral, as at the time of the relevant appropriation or sale. - Act in a commercially reasonable manner in relation to the appropriation or sale. - In the case of a sale, enter into any agreement for or in relation to the sale on commercially reasonable terms.

-The duty of the secured party is owed to the grantor and also to any other person to whom the secured party was required to give notice of appropriation or sale.
+The duty of the secured party is owed to the grantor and also to any Subordinated Secured Party.